Fear Group deals with all press and media enquiries internally and does not employ an outside agency.

-Leon was former Ambassador of the British Library Business and Intellectual Property Centre (BIPC) where he promoted the use of libraries and the services the BIPC can offer entrepreneurs.
+As former Ambassador of the British Library Business and Intellectual Property Centre (BIPC) Leon promoted the use of libraries and the services the BIPC can offer entrepreneurs.

 Leon has been featured in the Daily Express and Financial Times as well as various regional press and is a regular contributor with articles and comments about business and entrepreneurship to various national press including the Daily Telegraph, Property News and Business Today magazine and has been an ambassador on three consecutive occasions for “The Business Show” supporting events held at The ExCel and Olympia during 2015 & 2016.

 In early 2016 Leon formed part of the expert panel at the Business Leader Magazine property and construction roundtable discussing issues affecting the industry today.